-Bubba isn’t the only Georgia Dawg playing in this tournament.
-Learn a little something about the other UGA golfers in the field, this week.
+UGA alum Bubba Watson is back, and he isn’t the only Georgia Dawg playing in this tournament.
+Learn about the five golfers with ties to UGA playing this week.

-If you’re getting technical, NBC’s Golf Central Blog has a chart of hole locations (as of this post, for Round 1).
+If you’re getting technical, here’s the chart of hole locations (as of this post, for Round 1).

 The official Masters Tournament site is streaming the event live, of course.

 CBS Sports also offers live streaming, live blogging, scores, expert picks, a unique hole-by-hole flyover, and more: http://www.cbssports.com/golf/tournaments/masters Go direct to the live streaming and video highlights: http://www.cbssports.com/golf/masters/live

 USA Today offers the 2016 Masters Guide with featured groups, tee-times, and TV viewing schedule.

 If your work or study schedule prohibits full-time engagement with a big or small screen, you can follow the action discretely on Twitter via @TheMasters or #TheMasters